How to Access Property Records in Oregon

 The following information appears in Oregon mortgage documents:

-- Interest Rate - Every mortgage has an interest rate to calculate the total amount owed.
+- Interest Rate - Every mortgage has an interest rate that calculates the total amount owed.
 The interest rate should appear in the initial contract.

 - Loan Amount - The document should show the loan amount and the total repayable amount after interest.